danilw/danilw.github.io/blog/Hash_Noise_in_GPU_Shaders/README.md

 Link to [Summary-image](https://www.shadertoy.com/view/4fsSRn).
 -----------------------------------------------------------------------------------------------------------------

-Main reason why fract-hash is inconsistent on GPU:
+Main reason why result of fract-hash is not same on GPU compare to CPU:
 =============================

 Because result of: